pwningcode/drum-notation/DEPLOYMENT.md

 # GitHub Pages Deployment Guide

-This guide will help you deploy your drum notation app to GitHub Pages at `drum.fvcsolutions.com`.
+This guide will help you deploy your drum notation app to GitHub Pages at `drumgrid.app`.

 ## Prerequisites

 1. A GitHub repository with your code
-2. A custom domain `drum.fvcsolutions.com` configured in your DNS settings
+2. A custom domain `drumgrid.app` configured in your DNS settings
 3. GitHub Pages enabled for your repository

 ## Configuration Steps

+### Switching from `drum.fvcsolutions.com` to `drumgrid.app`

+1. Update the `public/CNAME` file in the repository to `drumgrid.app` (committed in this change).
+2. Push the updated code to `main` so GitHub Pages picks up the new CNAME.
+3. In your DNS provider, edit the existing CNAME record to point `drumgrid.app` to `your-username.github.io` (see details below).
+4. In the GitHub repository, go to **Settings** → **Pages** and replace the custom domain with `drumgrid.app`, then click **Save**.
+5. Verify **Enforce HTTPS** is enabled after the certificate is issued for the new domain.
+6. Clear any cached DNS entries locally (`dig`/`nslookup`) if you continue to see the old domain.

 ### 1. DNS Configuration

-Configure your DNS settings to point `drum.fvcsolutions.com` to GitHub Pages:
+Configure your DNS settings to point `drumgrid.app` to GitHub Pages:

 ```
 Type: CNAME
-Name: drum
+Name: @
 Value: your-username.github.io
 ```